 where the second boundary condition is obtained from variation of the energy.

-This provides microscopically-derived boundary conditions in de Gennes approximation for moderately spin-imbalanced and FFLO systems.
+This provides microscopically derived boundary conditions in de Gennes approximation for moderately spin-imbalanced systems and FFLO systems.
 Boundary conditions \eqref{bc_h_0} were used before for these systems, see e.g. \cite{samokhin2019FFLO,plastovets2020onions}.
 Note that these boundary conditions eliminate the PDW boundary states discussed in \cite{barkman2019surface,samoilenka2020pair} and contradict the phenomenological GL boundary conditions used there.
-At the same time, the PDW boundary states are unambiguously demonstrated in full microscopic model \cite{samoilenka2020pair}.
+At the same time, the PDW boundary states are unambiguously demonstrated in the full microscopic model \cite{samoilenka2020pair}.
 We resolve that question below.

-Note, that this boundary condition of order parameter being reflected $\Delta(\underline{\textbf{r}}) = \Delta(\textbf{r})$ follows from the general property of the Green's function \eqref{G_reflection}.
-Hence it's easy to generalize it to different systems.
-For example, in noncentrosymmetric superconductors \cite{book_noncentro_sym} with local interaction \eqref{FermiHubbard} analog of \eqref{F2_Omega} just has matrix $G$ and $\Delta$ \cite{samoilenka2020spiral}.
-Whereas property \eqref{G_reflection} follows from boundary condition for Green's function \eqref{G_bc}.
-Hence the boundary conditions, in that case, are obtained from reflecting the fields in the boundary as well.
-For the simplest model they are equivalent to boundary conditions obtained from variation of the free energy function, see \cite{samoilenka2020spiral}.
+Note, that this boundary condition of the order parameter being reflected, $\Delta(\underline{\textbf{r}}) = \Delta(\textbf{r})$, follows from the general property of the Green's function \eqref{G_reflection}.
+Hence it is easy to generalize it to different systems.
+For example, in noncentrosymmetric superconductors \cite{book_noncentro_sym} with local interaction \eqref{FermiHubbard} the analog of \eqref{F2_Omega} just has a matrix $G$ and $\Delta$ \cite{samoilenka2020spiral}, while the property \eqref{G_reflection} follows from the boundary condition for the Green's function \eqref{G_bc}.
+Hence the counterpart of de Gennes boundary conditions, in that case, is obtained from reflecting the fields at the boundary as well.
+For the simplest model they are equivalent to boundary conditions obtained from variation of the free-energy function, see \cite{samoilenka2020spiral}.

-In this section, we reported generalized to GL models with higher derivatives derivation of de Gennes boundary conditions.
+To summarize this section: we reported generalized to GL models with higher-derivatives derivation of de Gennes boundary conditions.
 However, these conditions do not reproduce the superconducting boundary states.
-On the other hand, it was shown microscopically that these states exist at macroscopic length scale \cite{samoilenka2020pair} and hence they should be reproducible in microscopically derived GL models.
+On the other hand, it was shown microscopically that these states exist on the macroscopic length scale \cite{samoilenka2020pair} and hence they should be reproducible in microscopically derived GL models.
 This problem is resolved in the next section.